Paul Hayes (footballer): Newport County

 On 17 October 2017, Hayes returned to the Football League to join League Two club Newport County on a contract running until the end of the 2017–18 season.
-Due to registration regulations, Hayes was not be able to make his Exiles debut until after 3 January 2018.
+Due to registration regulations, Hayes was not able to make his Exiles debut until after 3 January 2018.
 Hayes finished the season with 14 appearances, three goals and was released when his contract expired.

 Return to non-League football

 On 9 August 2018, Hayes dropped back into non-League football to join Isthmian League North Division club AFC Sudbury on a two-year contract.
 He scored 12 goals in 34 appearances during the 2018–19 season and retired in June 2019.
 In mid-November 2019, Hayes returned to football as a player with Isthmian League North Division club Romford.
 After one appearance, he transferred to Southern Counties East League First Division club Meridian VP, with whom he remained until 7 January 2020, when he transferred to Isthmian League South East Division club Faversham Town.
 Hayes made 10 appearances before joining Southern Counties East League Premier Division club Chatham Town in a player-sporting director capacity March 2020.
-He made three appearances and scored one goal across the 2019–20 and 2020–21 seasons.
+He made four appearances and scored one goal across the 2019–20 and 2020–21 seasons.

 Concurrent with his director of football role at Isthmian League Premier Division club Bowers & Pitsea, Hayes made three cup appearances during the first half of the 2022–23 season.
-On 6 January 2023, he joined Eastern Counties League Premier Division club Haverhill Rovers and made five appearances before departing the club in mid-February 2023.
+On 6 January 2023, he joined Eastern Counties League Premier Division club Haverhill Rovers and made seven appearances before departing the club in mid-February 2023.

-Backroom career
+Managerial career and backroom roles

 Hayes served Southern Counties East League Premier Division club Chatham Town as sporting director between 2020 and 2022.
 On 1 May 2022, Hayes was appointed director of football at Isthmian League Premier Division club Bowers & Pitsea.
 He departed the role in January 2023.

+On 2 June 2023, Hayes was appointed manager of newly promoted Eastern Counties First Division South club Dunmow Town.
+Following defeat in the First Division South play-off final, Hayes departed the club at the end of the 2023–24 season.
+On 3 June 2024, Hayes was announced as manager of Eastern Counties First Division South club Burnham Ramblers.

 Personal life

-Born in Dagenham, Essex, Hayes grew up in East London and went to Barclay Junior School in Leyton, where he captained the school football team from the age of seven.
+Born in Dagenham, Hayes grew up in East London and went to Barclay Junior School in Leyton, where he captained the school football team from the age of seven.
 He later attended Norlington School for Boys and The Bromfords School in Wickford, Essex.
 His older brother, Martin, is a football manager and former player and his son Noah was a member of the Charlton Athletic Academy.
 After retiring from football, Hayes began a career as an agent and launched Aspiro Lifestyle Management.